Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 You’ll need either Alipay or WeChat Pay in order to pay, but you’ll first need to navigate your way around the bike app which is in Chinese.

-Ask a local or your tour guide to help you.
+Ask your local tour guide to help you.

 My final, most important tip